Garibaldi Estates Neighbourhood Plan

 Diamond Head South.
 Regrettably I was unable to attend any of the meetings, which I really wanted to be at.
 So, i need to know: 1.
 Will I be forced to sell my property?
 2. Will my land taxes increase to the point I will be forced to sell?
 3. Has the Municipality authority to expropriate properties?
 4. Has the Municipality authority to change the zoning without an invested populous vote, or representation or put to council?
 I have been working for my home these past 40 years and have created exactly what I want in my final home.
 Please tell me if I have to worry about losing my home.
 I am now on tenterhooks and very stressed out by this situation, which is not helping my already delicate mental health.
 So, I need to know.
 Thanks very much

-Jodandrea asked 16 days ago
+Jodandrea asked about 1 year ago

 Thank you for your questions.
 Please see answers below: